Year 3 - Mrs Acheson and Mr Fletcher

 We are encouraging the children to read on a daily basis, for 5 minutes or 5 pages, as it can really help children progress in their reading.
 If you could sign your child's reading diary, it would be very helpful - thank you.

 PE is on Tuesday afternoon and Friday morning.
 PE kits should remain in school all week.
 Please can all pupils with long hair have their hair tied back.
-This half term (April/May 2018) we shall be using the apparatus with the Sports Coach and improving our ball skills.
+This half term (June/July 2018) we shall be improving our athletics skills.

 Our Ambassadors for the last term have been :-

 Well done to all of them for doing a good job and setting an excellent example

 Our Reading Heroes for last half term were: